 Hey y’all!
 We get lots of questions about how our Client Concierge service works.
 I thought it makes the most sense to just show you examples of how awesome this service is!
-Our Client Concierge service is included in our Intimate Destination Wedding Package and Savannah Elopement Experience, and can be purchased as an add-on for our Popup Elopement Package.
+Our Client Concierge service is included in our Intimate Destination Wedding Package and Savannah Elopement Experience, and can be purchased as an add-on for our Popup Elopement and Create Your Story packages.

 These services are managed by our Client Concierge, Jennifer Griffin Curts, who is a master of organization and vendor relationships.
-She spends her days texting, emailing and calling our partners to get things ready for your wedding ceremony, with the occasional assist from me.
+She spends her days texting, emailing and calling our partner vendors to get things ready for your wedding ceremony, with the occasional assist from me.

 As your Client Concierge, Jennifer helps clients virtually with tasks in ten categories.

 Make dinner reservations

 Book an acoustic musician